DeenAlIslam/MuslimLife/Health/sunnahTreatment.md

 > The Messenger of Allah (ﷺ) said: "Whoever gives medical treatment, with no prior knowledge of medicine, is responsible (for any harm done)."
 [Ibne Majah 3466](https://sunnah.com/ibnmajah:3466)

 ## Wound and Cut

-### Hinna

-> 'Ali bin 'Ubaidullah narrated that his grandmother [Salma] - who used to serve the The Prophet (S.A.W) said:
-"There was no wound nor cut on the Messenger of Allah (S.A.W) but he would order me to put Hinna (Mehendi) on it."
-Another chain reports a similar narration.
-[Jami at Tirimiji 2054](https://sunnah.com/tirmidhi:2054)

 ## Headache